-Matthew Crider is a tenured assistant professor of acting and movement at Murray State University.
+Matthew Crider is a certified teacher with the SAFD and tenured associate professor of acting and movement at Murray State University.
 He specializes in Suzuki, clowning, and stage combat.
-At Murray State, he has coordinated multiple guest artist SPT workshops, written grants to expand the stage combat armory, and published on Title IX and A.D.A issues in stage combat classrooms.
-He has also presented as the Southeast Theatre Conference several times on stage combat, stage combat training for stage managers, and clowning.
+At Murray State, he has coordinated multiple guest artist SPT workshops, written grants to expand the stage combat armory, and published on Title IX and A.D.A issues in theatrical classrooms.
+For the past several years, he has been a part of the ADVANCE project at Murray state, a million-dollar NSF grant initiative studying and advocating diversity, equity, and inclusion in higher education.
+He has also presented at the Southeast Theatre Conference several times on stage combat, stage combat training for stage managers, and clowning.

 As a fight choreographer, Matthew has staged fights for shows including 'The Three Musketeers', 'As You Like It', ‘Pirates of Penzance’, 'Edmond', ‘Jekyll and Hyde’, ‘She Kills Monsters’, ‘Trojan Women’, and an original adaptation of the Chinese classic, ‘The Orphan of Zhao’, among many others.
 In 2020, Matthew choreographed fights at the University of Memphis for a new adaptation of Hamlet, ‘Fall of the Sparrow’, set in a fantasy video game universe, and has been the resident fight choreographer at Murray State since 2012.